-Our 3-D model images what we refer to as a "Y-shaped" anomaly on vertical profiles with low velocity arms reaching upward beneath the eastern and western borders of the Sea of Japan extending well into continental East Asia on the west side (e.g., Fig. 17, A-A'), with an overlying ~60 km thick lithosphere beneath the Sea of Japan.
-The location of the lowest wave speeds at 80
+[57] Our 3-D model images what we refer to as a "Y-shaped" anomaly on vertical profiles with low-velocity arms reaching upward beneath the eastern and western borders of the Sea of Japan extending well into continental East Asia on the west side (e.g., Figure 17, profile A-A'), with an overlying ~60 km thick lithosphere beneath the Sea of Japan.
+The location of the lowest wave speeds at 80 km depth can be seen in Figure 19.
+In recent years, several other tomographic studies have been performed that are complementary to the ambient noise tomography presented here, which have imaged the mantle beneath the Sea of Japan.
+These studies possess greater depth penetration although lower resolution than our study and provide validation and assist with interpreting our results.

-Based on Rayleigh and Love wave phase velocities obtained from teleseismic earthquakes using the two-station method, Yoshizawa et al. [2010] present a 3-D model of shear wave speeds from 40 to 200 km depth.
+[58] Based on Rayleigh and Love wave phase velocities obtained from teleseismic earthquakes using the two-station method, Yoshizawa et al. [2010] present a 3-D model of shear wave speeds from 40 to 200 km depth.
 Although their resolution is best beneath Japan and fades by the central Sea of Japan, their results in regions of good data coverage are similar to ours in several respects.
-First, they report an average lithospheric thickness beneath the Yamato Rise and the Japan Basin of 60 ±10 km, which is similar to what we observe (e.g., Fig. 17, A-A', C'C').
-Second, they also observe low velocity anomalies at 75 km depth bordering Honshu beneath the eastern Sea of Japan and the East China Sea, west of the Ryuku Islands.
+First, they report an average lithospheric thickness beneath the Yamato Rise and the Japan Basin of 60 ± 10 km, which is similar to what we observe (e.g., Figure 17, profiles A-A' and C'C').
+Second, they also observe low-velocity anomalies at 75 km depth bordering Honshu beneath the eastern Sea of Japan and the East China Sea, west of the Ryukyu Islands.
 Thus, they also image the eastern arm of the Y-shaped anomaly that we report here and, like our model, observe it to migrate westward with depth.
 Their data coverage does not extend into East Asia.
-However, the teleseismic body wave study of Zhao et al. [2007] presented a large-scale image of the upper mantle beneath east Asia, which shows the stagnation of the subducted Pacific Plate beneath the Sea of Japan and clear low velocity anomalies in the back-arc region.
-This study concentrates interpretation on the release of volatiles from the slab at several depths to produce the low velocity anomalies observed in the back-arc region.
+However, the teleseismic body wave study of Zhao et al. [2007] presented a large-scale image of the upper mantle beneath east Asia, which shows the stagnation of the subducted Pacific Plate beneath the Sea of Japan and clear low-velocity anomalies in the back-arc region.
+This study concentrates interpretation on the release of volatiles from the slab at several depths to produce the low-velocity anomalies observed in the back-arc region.